 Commuter Challenge Frequently Asked Questions

-The Commuter Challenge has been running for 30 years now!
-After all this time we wanted to do a little bit of a refresh, especially given how different this past year has been for everyone.
-Although we still plan to have a focus on how you commute, we also understand that people move around their city for all sorts of reasons, whether it be to go shopping, out to the park, or simply just going for a walk during lunch or in the evening, we want to recognize all of your trips when they are done sustainably!
+The Commuter Challenge has been running for 31 years now!
+As always we still want you to focus on how you commute, but we also understand that people move around their city for all sorts of reasons.
+Whether it be to go shopping, out to the park, or simply just going for a walk during lunch or in the evening, we want to recognize all of your trips when they are done sustainably!
+So no matter where you are going or what you are doing.
 Time to Love ALL Your Trips!

 So no matter where you are going or what you are doing, if you move with any active or sustainable modes of transport, you can log the distances and earn points to win.
 We want you to get active and have fun!

 Any active and sustainable modes of travel!
 Have fun with it!

 - Going for a walk, run, bike; whether to get somewhere or simply recreationally